With bad actors targeting sensitive data, many organizations are looking for new ways to monitor and improve their data security — Enter: ISO 27001.

 Both the internal audit and management review are critical to the success of the ISMS, as the internal audit feeds into the management review, and then both feed into the continuous improvement cycle.

 However, the certification process can be easily disrupted if the internal audit and management review are not scheduled within the proper time frame.
-Organizations should make sure their internal audit is scheduled well in advance of the surveillance audit in order for management review and continuous improvement activities to have enough time to be completed.
+Organizations should make sure their internal audit is scheduled well in advance of the certification audits in order for management review and continuous improvement activities to have enough time to be completed.
+The internal audit management review of the ISMS must be completed prior to the Stage 2 audit.

-Organizations need to ensure they have a backup person who has a basic understanding of the ISMS.
+Organizations need to ensure they have a redundant person who has a basic understanding of the ISMS.
 Even if this person never has to step up and take over the process, having an established transition process ahead of time can alleviate any potential headaches down the line.
-Detailed documentation will be key to this transition and will help the backup person properly carry out the ISMS process, providing guidance for performance.
+Detailed documentation will be key to this transition and will help ensure the new ISMS Manager can continue carrying out the processes required.

 ISO 27001 defines ongoing processes that should be in place throughout the year, not just during the audit itself.
 Management controls, which include periodic meetings, documented approvals for decisions, recording meeting minutes of oversight committees, etc., require maintenance for the ISMS to continue to function.